How to Plant, Grow, and Care For Sunflowers

 Non-branching sunflowers are (usually hybrid) sunflowers that have been bred specifically for their large, uniform heads and early maturity dates.
 They are a favorite of cut flower farms and oilseed farmers alike.

-Some varieties are even pollenless, so if you’re cutting these sunflowers for a bouquet you won’t have all that yellow pollen dropping on your white tablecloth.
+Some sunflower varieties are even pollenless, so if you’re cutting these sunflowers for a bouquet you won’t have all that yellow pollen dropping on your white tablecloth.
 Your seed catalog or seed company will usually tell you whether the variety is branching or non-branching.

 - Sonja – Tangerine orange flowers with dark disks, ideal for cutting, approximately 42” height.